My work examines the Jewish Holocaust history, sexuality in the Holocaust, and history of Communism.

 What is everyday life, and what does it consist of?
 And in what ways is everyday life affected by the life in extremis?
 These questions animate my work.
-My book manuscript, The Last Ghetto: An Everyday History of Theresienstadt, which was awarded the Irma Rosenberg and Herbert Steiner Prizes, focused on the everyday history of the Holocaust, using the Terezín transit ghetto as a springboard to examine larger issues of human behavior under extreme stress.
-My work examines the society in the camps, Jewish social and political elites, issues of nationalism and ethnicity, gender and sexuality, queer history, and the Jewish Councils.
+My book, The Last Ghetto: An Everyday History of Theresienstadt, focuses on the everyday history of the Holocaust, using the Terezín transit ghetto as a springboard to examine human behavior under extreme stress.
+My work examines the society in the camps, issues of nationalism and ethnicity, gender and sexuality, queer history, and the Jewish Councils.

 I am interested in how people in 20th century Central and Eastern Europe arranged their lives, both during the state of exception and after, transitioning to a new kind of everyday life.
 I am also interested in questions of how groups emerge and interact and what roles gender, ethnicity, and culture played in these processes.
 Whether I focus on the transnational kaleidoscope of Terezín or the Central European Communist mid-functionaries, I wish to connect critical analysis of long-term developments with close attention to details.
 It is my strong sense that when we look at everyday life against the grain, we find many examples that both complicate and enhance our understanding.